 We maintain strong partnerships.

 In addition to our relationship with NC’s universities, the SBTDC maintains strong partnerships with many federal and state agencies; local, state, and national financial institutions; and non-profit organizations.
-The SBTDC receives significant financial support and resources from the US Small Business Administration and Department of Defense.
+The SBTDC receives significant financial support and resources from the US Small Business Administration.